 Clinical Instructors are evaluated by the student at the mid and endpoints of the full-time clinical experience for teaching effectiveness.
-Clinical teaching ineffectiveness is determined by a CI receiving three or more negative (defined as "disagree" or "strongly disagree") ratings, by three or more consecutive students, on an endpoint student evaluation using the Physical Therapist Student Assessment of Clinical Experience and Instruction form uploaded in the Exxat or alternative platform System (Appendix C).
+Clinical teaching ineffectiveness is determined by a CI receiving three or more negative (defined as "disagree" or "strongly disagree") ratings, by three or more consecutive students, on an endpoint student evaluation using the Physical Therapist Student Assessment of Clinical Experience and Instruction form uploaded in the data management system (Appendix C).

-CIs who are deemed to be ineffective will meet with the CCCE and DCE to develop an action plan.
+CIs who are deemed to be ineffective will meet with the CCCE and Clinical Education Team to develop an action plan.
 If the next consecutive learner's evaluation indicates no change in performance, the CI or the site will no longer be used for clinical education.